Maqarios/Talon-Bot/README.md

 ## Cogs

--   **UserCog:** Manages user registration, deletion, misconduct logging, and team assignments.
+-   **UserCog:** Manages user registration, deletion, misconduct logging, team assignments, and GM certification.
     -   `/register`: Registers the user in the database.
     -   `/register_user`: Registers a specified user in the database (Admin only).
     -   `/delete_user`: Deletes a specified user from the database (Admin only).